ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 There are 5 sensors connected to the board, 2 temperature sensors, 2 flow sensors and 1 temperature fuse.
 They are all connected with a kind of 3 pins JST connector, it looks like a JST XH 3P but the JST XH 3P doesn't have the lock mecanism.

 #### Temperature sensors
 Both temperature sensors are negative temperature coefficient (NTC) thermistore, it means that the resistance of the thermistore decreases with an increase in temperature in a non linear way.
 I use the code available on this page (http://www.circuitbasics.com/arduino-thermistor-temperature-sensor-tutorial/) to read the temperature from the thermistore.
 This code is based on the Steinhart-Hart equation (https://fr.wikipedia.org/wiki/Relation_de_Steinhart-Hart) and to work at his best, the coeficient of this equation must be adapted to your thermistore.
 Since there is 3 coefficients in this equation, you will need 3 points to determine the coefficients.
-I will try to provide you a tool to calculate them.

 The temperature sensor 1 is installed at the intake of the water pump so it reads the water temperature and it is use to regulate the water temperature from 20°C to 40°C.

 The temperature sensor 2 is installed in the core of  heating elements and its function is to detect overheating over 50°C and shut down the heating if necessary.

+To measure the real temperature of the water in the spa I connected a DS18B20 thermal sensor in place of the LCD panel.
+Then I have recorded the temperature of the water, and the resistance of both integrated temperature probe of the spa during the heating process of the spa from 18°C to 40°C. The resut once smoothed is the curve presented below.
+With this curve we can determine the 3 coefficients of the Steinhart-Hart equation.

 #### Temperature fuse
 One temperature fuse is installed just below heating elements.
 I cannot test the triggering temperature but it seems that in normal condition the fuse let the current pass and if the temperature goes over 84°C then the fuse burn and the current stop passing and shut down the heating.